redotvideo/haven/README.md

 <p align="center">
     Haven lets you build LLM-powered applications <b>hosted entirely on your own infrastructure</b>.<br>
-    Just select a model to run - Haven will set up a production-ready API server in your GCP environment.
+    Just select a model to run - Haven will set up a production-ready API server in your private cloud.
 </p>